 These courses are becoming increasingly popular as individuals test themselves physically and mentally.
 A good obstacle course will include all the elements, water, fire, mud, trees running, climbing, jumping, swinging, plunging.
 This course though will have a very unique twist; booby traps!
 Not designed to hurt but to slow you down should you miss the signs.
 With 97 acres of mostly wooded property on a 122 acre lake and human resources interest, capability and experience we should be able to design and build the most attractive course in the Northeast.

 The first stage will soon be fully harnessed and will be perfectly safe.
 Remember, youth development.
 The second stage is free hanging and ends in the lake and the only way to get from the end of stage one to stage two is by jumping, swinging, pole vaulting or something similar.
 As one interested in helping to build it describes, “certainly no one could get seriously injured but if you want perfect safety go to Six Flags instead!”

-Primarily but not exclusively hand tools.
-Designed to teach crafting but also as a utilitarian shop for furnishing the camps needs for the long term.
+We would love to build a Wood Working and craft shop featuring primarily but not exclusively hand tools.
+It would be designed to teach crafting and wood work during our camp season but would also serve as a shop for furnishing the camps needs for the long term.